Master of Public Health (NQF Level 9)

 The Application Process

-- Applicants should start the UWC (general) and SOPH (specific) online application process as early as possible in order to have enough time to be able to complete the necessary application forms, the application task and to gather all the necessary and certified documentation together (including leaving time to apply for SAQA clearance certification for all non-South African qualifications).
+• Applicants should start the UWC (general) and SOPH (specific) online application process as early as possible in order to have enough time to be able to complete the necessary application forms, the motivation document and to gather all the necessary and certified documentation together (including leaving time to apply for SAQA clearance certification for all non-South African qualifications).

-- Your application to the University of the Western Cape (general application) and your application to the School of Public Health (specific application & task), must be completed on or before the 30 September.
+• Your application to the University of the Western Cape (general application) and your application to the School of Public Health (specific application & motivation), must be completed on or before the 30 September deadline.
 This includes the uploading of all relevant documentation onto both the UWC and SOPH online application sites.
 Applications received after the closing date will not be considered.